Mirror's Edge Catalyst: Gameplay

 Pre-alpha gameplay screenshot of Mirror's Edge Catalyst.
 Like the original game, Faith is able to traverse environments using various environmental objects, such as the walkway rail pictured here.

-Mirror's Edge Catalyst is a first-person action-adventure game in which the player takes control of Faith Connors as she progresses through a futuristic city named Glass.
+Mirror's Edge Catalyst is a first-person action-adventure game in which the player takes control of Faith Connors as she progresses through the futuristic city of Glass.
 Similar to the original Mirror's Edge, players traverse the city using aspects of urban exploration and parkour movements to complete missions and evade or fight enemies.
 Players can also make use of environmental objects such as zip-lines and ledges, and equipment; this includes a MAG (Manifold Attachment Gear) Rope and a Disruptor to travel across buildings, disable certain systems (such as large fans or security cameras) and aid Faith during combat.
 When players mark an objective on their map, Faith's "runner vision" is activated and some scenery items automatically highlight in red.
 These act as guides to lead players towards their objective.
 The use of levels and linear gameplay found in the first Mirror's Edge has been replaced with an open world, free-roaming environment.
 This gives players more freedom in traversal, allowing for the use of multiple paths to reach one's objective.
 In addition to the campaign's mission, side activities such as time trials, races and environmental puzzles are featured.
 Additionally, items called GridLeaks can be found across the world that can be collected by players.